imayushfr/edslt/README.md

 •	traverse_forward(): Traverses repaired robot list forward.
 •	traverse_backward(): Traverses repaired robot list backward.
 ________________________________________
-#### Task 4: Priority Repairs
+Task 4: Priority Redeployment
 Variables:
 •	circular_node: Node of circular linked list for priority redeployment.
 Functions:
 •	create_circular(): Creates a new circular list node.
 •	insert_priority(): Adds a robot to the circular list.
 •	traverse_circular(): Cycles through the priority redeployment list for a given number of rounds.
-### ANSWERS TO CREATIVITY QUESTIONS
+ANSWERS TO CREATIVITY QUESTIONS
-#### Q1.
-Why LIFO fits here ?
+Q1.
+Why LIFO fits for urgent tasks deployment ?
-LIFO is appropriate for stress checks because the last component tested (the Bolt) might be crucial for holding other components together.
-If the Bolt fails, other components might be at risk regardless of their condition.
-Checking the most recent concerns first ensures critical connections are addressed before analyzing individual components.
+LIFO fits for urgent tasks deployment because the most recent urgent task will need immediate attention to be in action. e.g. The cutter robot added at last must be deployed first to clear debris before other robots can access affected areas.
-#### Q2.
-Reason for archiving:
+Q2.
+Reason for reporting:
-Archiving the oldest load test results is essential for maintaining compliance with infrastructure safety regulations that require historical data retention.
-This enables engineers to track structural degradation patterns over time while focusing on recent readings for immediate safety decisions.
+Reporting completed missions will allow authorities to update statistics & manage manpower and resources to active missions rather than completed ones.
-#### Q3.
-Stress cause and fix:
+Q3.
+Damage and Fix:
-The Cable exhibited stress due to excessive vibration from high winds and heavy traffic loads.
-The reinforcement involved installing advanced dampers to absorb vibration and applying carbon fiber wrapping to strengthen the cable without adding significant weight, thus extending its service life by 15-20 years.
+Suppose digger robot's hydraulic pipe got severely damaged byfalling debris which requires complete of its pressure lines and valves.
+Engineers need to reinforced the frame with carbon fiber to improve durability.

-#### Q4.
-Repair Tweak:
+Q4.
+Redeployment Tweak:
-The Pylon repair was enhanced with a smart sensor network that continuously monitors micro-movements and temperature variations.
-This adaptive system automatically adjusts internal tension cables during extreme weather events, providing real-time data to maintenance crews and allowing for preventive intervention before structural issues develop.
+The Lift robot got thermal imaging camera which is capable of detecting heat through concrete up to 2.5 meters thick, enabling it to prioritize areas with confirmed signs of alive trapped survivors.

-## CODE:
+CODE:
-// Name:
+// Name: Ayush Gupta
-// Roll Number: ME24B10
+// Roll Number: ME24B1076

 #include <stdio.h>
 #include <string.h>